Fhwang0926/class/README.md

 # Hello, computer language

-What language do you want to learn?
+Q. What language do you want to learn?

-What language are you interested in?
+Q. What language are you interested in?

-What basic language do you want to learn?
+Q. What do you want to more prefer? fast learn? or learn deeply?

 # Summary
 here contents is class source
 support langague list

- - python
+ - python (already)
- - nodejs
+ - nodejs - building
- - go
+ - go - building

 ![CLASS-STEP-BY-STEP](/img/stepbystep.png)